andrewunifei/CS229-Machine-Learning/Regression/Linear/Parametric/README.md

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615376864.png"></p>

-This method doesn't rely on any iteration, evaluation of parameters' values occur executing a single line of code.
+This method doesn't rely on any iteration, evaluation of parameters' values occur executing a single operation.

 The snippet of code that implements this third approach is the following: